milesccoleman/sylla_bot/README.md

 Sylla_bot is built from chamkank's [Flask Implementation](https://github.com/chamkank/flask-chatterbot) of [ChatterBot](https://github.com/gunthercox/ChatterBot).

 # Quick Start
 Setting up sylla_bot is relatively simple.
-Even if you don't program, you will be able to follow the steps below to get your own syllabus into a workign chatbot.
+Even if you don't program, you will be able to follow the steps below to get your own syllabus into a working chatbot.

 #### Things You Will Need Before Starting
 1. Your syllabus, ideally broken up with descriptive headings and saved as a `.txt` file.